NoamBenBarak/publisher/README.md

-# Browsi Admin Web Application
+# Publisher Admin Web Application

 ## Overview

-The Browsi Admin Web Application is a single-page application built with Angular for managing publishers, domains, and monetization strategies.
+This Admin Web Application is a single-page application built with Angular for managing publishers, domains, and monetization strategies.
 This app allows users to oversee their publishers, edit publisher information, and manage domains effectively.

 ## Features